danieltannn/ITP_24/CompositeMode/LibComposite/setup.md

    ```
    ### 1.2 Configuring Static IP address and enabling it in Raspberry Pi Zero W
    For the below code, place it below the last line of the /usr/bin/compositeusb file
-   This is to assigned a fixed ip for the raspberry pi.
+   This is to assign a fixed IP for the Raspberry Pi.
    ```
    ifconfig usb0 10.0.0.1 netmask 255.255.255.0 up
    ```